tableau/tableau-postman/README.md

 5. Keep the **Watch original collection** checkbox selected to be alerted whenever updates are available to the collection.
 6. Choose **Fork environment**.

-   > Now you should see the environment variables in your Postman workspace.
+   > Now you should see the **Tableau REST API Environment** environment variables in your Postman workspace.

 7. Choose the three dots next to the forked environment and rename it to differentiate it from the original.